Employment in a Changing Economy

 For instance:

-- During the COVID-19 pandemic, unemployment benefits were temporarily expanded to cover more workers, such as self-employed and gig workers who are not typically eligible.
+Unemployment insurance.
+During the pandemic, unemployment benefits were temporarily expanded to cover more workers, such as self-employed and gig workers who are not typically eligible.
 Millions of workers relied on this unemployment support to meet their urgent financial needs.
-However, the temporary benefit expansion expired in September 2021 and many workers now lack access to this support.
-To ensure the unemployment insurance system reflects the modern economy, the Department of Labor should examine options to systematically support such unemployed workers moving forward.
-It should also identify and address inequities in who receives unemployment benefits, and assess lessons learned from the pandemic related to customer service and emergency planning, as it works on transformational changes to the system.
+However, the temporary benefit expansion expired in 2021 and many workers now lack access to this support.
+To ensure the unemployment insurance system—which has been on the High Risk List since 2022—reflects the modern economy, the Department of Labor should examine options to systematically support such unemployed workers moving forward.
+It should also identify and address inequities in who receives unemployment benefits, and assess lessons learned from the pandemic related to emergency planning, as it works on transformational changes to the system.